amanjit-gill-data/nvim-config-linux/notes/lsp_notes.md

 ```
 sudo apt install pipx           using apt should ensure that pipx and all its
                                 dependencies don't interfere with system python

-pipx ensurepath                 adds ~/.local/bin/ to path
-                                this is where pipx symlinks to installed binaries
 ```

 3. install pyright

 ```
-pipx install pyright            installs into ~/.local/pipx/venvs/
+pipx install pyright            by default, pipx installs into ~/.local/pipx/venvs/
-                                creates symlink in ~/.local/bin/
+                                creates symlink in ~/.local/bin/, which is already
+                                on path (bash adds it to path if it exists)
 ```

 ### texlab